elara003/HttpClientWrapper/README.md

 # HttpClienWrapper
-This is a wrapper around the .net HttpClient used to help with unit testing.
+This is a wrapper around the .net HttpClient used to allow you to unit test the HttpClient